kukuquack/CS50AI-Lecture-Notes/Week2_Uncertainty.md

 - Start by fixing the values for evidence variables
 - Sample the non-evidence variables using conditional probabilities in the Bayesian Network
-- Eight each sample by its **likelihood**: the probability of all the evidence.
+- Weight each sample by its **likelihood**: the probability of all the evidence.

 ## Markov Model: